Change (Tears for Fears song): Meaning

-Song versions
+Release

+"Change" was released in the United Kingdom in January 1983 with "The Conflict" as the B-side on all editions of the single.

 The 7" version of "Change" is the same mix of the song found on The Hurting, but in a slightly edited form.
 An extended remix of the song is showcased as the lead track on the 12" single.
-While many copies of the 12" single use the 7" mix of the song as one of the B-sides, some feature an altogether different recording.
 Although uncredited on the singles themselves, this mix is labeled the "New Version" on the UK cassette release of The Hurting, where it was included as a bonus track.
 Featuring an alternate set of lyrics, this version actually predates the 7" mix, despite its title.

 It's a step backwards to what we were doing before "Mad World"... the version on The Hurting is a vast improvement.